apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>WithoutCandidate corresponds to a switchover that does not specify a candidate primary or leader instance.
+<p>Represents a switchover process that does not involve a specific candidate primary or leader instance.
-Currently, only Action.Exec is supported, Action.HTTP is not supported.</p>
+As with the previous field, only Action.Exec is currently supported, not Action.HTTP.</p>
 </td>
 </tr>
 <tr>